Saratoga (band): Return; Morir en el bien, Vivir en el mal; Aeternus; XXX (2015–present)

 In October 2014, Niko del Hierro and Jero Ramiro announced Saratoga's return to performing, without announcing a full lineup.
 The following month, it was revealed that Tete Novoa and Dani Pérez had rejoined the band.
 They embarked on a tour that included stops in Latin America.

 Ramiro announced that the band was working on a new album, to be released in 2016.
 Morir en el bien, Vivir en el mal saw the light on 13 May 2016, and was followed by another tour.

 On 27 June 2017, it was announced that the band would go on tour to celebrate their 25-year history and 15 years since the release of Agotarás.
 The tour, referred to as 25/15, began in Mallorca on 14 October 2017 and culminated in Madrid after passing through Spain and Latin America.

 On 16 November 2018, the group issued their latest album, Aeternus.
-On 9 October 2020, Dani Pérez announced his departure from Saratoga.
+On 9 October 2020, they announced Dani Pérez's departure and his replacement, Jorge "El Estepario Siberiano" Garrido.

 On 5 November 2021, Saratoga released the album XXX.

+In March 2023, the band announced that Jorge Garrido had decided to leave the band to focus on his YouTube channel and that Arnau Martí would be replacing him on drums.